Ksodlehe/Ahmed-Analysis/.vscode/README.md

 ```
 find / -type d -path "*star/lib/java/platform/modules/ext" 2>/dev/null
 ```
-which will take singificantly longer to complete but will guarantee you find the library.
+which will take significantly longer to complete but will guarantee you find the library.

 ![image](Linux%20Path%20Find.png)
 (Timeshift is a program for backing up my pc so ignore those results)